-&lt;sup>5 Monitoring and Reporting Program (Attachment B to R5-2014-0030-07), Appendix MRP-1: Third-Party Management Plan Requirements, Section I.F.
+&lt;sup>4 Monitoring and Reporting Program (Attachment B to R5-2014-0030-07), Appendix MRP-1: Third-Party Management Plan Requirements, Section I.F.

-determined necessary.
+The activities conducted during the 2022 Monitoring Year (October 2021 through September 2022) to implement the Coalition's CSQMP continued to primarily focus on addressing the higher priority Management Plan elements triggered by exceedances of WQOs or trigger limits for registered pesticides and toxicity.
+Deliverables completed for registered pesticides included review and evaluation of pesticide application data, identification of potential sources, and determination of likely agricultural sources, where indicated by Department of Pesticide Regulation Pesticide Use Reporting (PUR) data.
+Implementation efforts completed to address toxicity exceedances included review and evaluation of pesticide application data, evaluation of monitoring results to identify potential causes of toxicity, and determination of likely agricultural sources of identified causes of toxicity.
+Source evaluations historically have been documented in the Source Evaluation Reports submitted for various Management Plan elements, where determined necessary.
 For registered pesticides and identified causes of toxicity, surveys of Coalition Members operating on high priority parcels were also conducted to determine the degree of implementation of relevant management practices.
-These survey results form the basis for establishing goals for additional management practice implementation needed to address exceedances of Basin Plan WQOs, ILRP Trigger Limits, and pyrethroid pesticide prohibition triggers included in the Central Valley Water Board's Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges in Resolution R5-2017-0057 (Pyrethroid Pesticide Basin Plan Amendment (BPA)).
+These survey results form the basis for establishing goals for additional management practice implementation needed to address exceedances of Basin Plan WQOs, ILRP Trigger Limits, and pyrethroid pesticide prohibition triggers included in the Central Valley Water Board's Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges in Resolution R5-2017-00576 (Pyrethroid Pesticide Basin Plan Amendment (BPA)).

-Management Plan elements with tasks completed during the 2021 Monitoring Year are listed in Table 2.
+Management Plan elements with tasks completed during the 2022 Monitoring Year are listed in Table 2.
 This table provides the water body and analyte or monitoring category of concern, along with a summary of the major Management Plan task activity and status.